SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

    ![AddFavoritePackage](images/AddFavoritePackage.png)

-17. Start typing *ZSHOP* and in the list of packages that comes up, choose the one that you just created, with XXX as your group number
+17. Start typing *ZSHOP* and in the list of packages that comes up, choose the one that you just created, with ### as your group number

    ![SelectPackage](images/SelectPackage.png)